I teach awakening.

-I work in person in the San Francisco Bay Area, and by email, Skype, and phone.
+I work in person in the San Francisco Bay Area, and by email, Skype, and by phone.
 I am open to answering your questions, feel free to contact me.

 You may know you are your own worst enemy, but do you know why or how this has come about?
 Would you like to change this?